Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Self-healing Bessel modes

 \subsection{Self-healing information basis}

+In order to demonstrate the concept we will use the well-known BB84 protocol, but stress that this may be replaced with more modern and advantageous protocols with little change to the core idea as outlined here.
 In the standard BB84 protocol, Alice and Bob unanimously agree on two information basis.
-The first basis can be arbitrarily chosen in $d$ dimensions as $\{\ket{\psi_i}, i=1..d\}$.
+The first basis can be arbitrarily chosen in $d$ dimensions as $\{\ket{\Psi_i}, i=1..d\}$.
 However, the second basis must fulfill the condition

-making $\ket{\psi}$ and $\ket{\phi}$ mutually unbiased.
+making $\ket{\Psi}$ and $\ket{\Phi}$ mutually unbiased.
 Various QKD protocols were first implemented using polarization states, spanned by the canonical right $\ket{R}$ and left $\ket{L}$ circular polarization states constituting a two-dimensional Hilbert space, i.e., $\mathcal{H}_\sigma=\text{span}\{\ket{L}, \ket{R}\}$.
-More dimensions where later realized with the spatial DoF of photons \cite{mafu2013higher,mirhosseini2015high}, using the OAM DoF spanning the infinite dimensional space, i.e. $\mathcal{H}_\infty = \bigoplus\mathcal{H}_\ell$, such that $\mathcal{H}_{\ell}=\{\ket{\ell}, \ket{-\ell}\}$ is qubit space characterized by a topological charge $\pm\ell\in\mathbb{Z}$.
+More dimensions where later realized with the spatial DoF of photons \cite{mafu2013higher,mirhosseini2015high}, using the OAM DoF spanning the infinite dimensional space, i.e. $\mathcal{H}_\infty = \bigoplus\mathcal{H}_\ell$, such that $\mathcal{H}_{\ell}=\{\ket{\ell}, \ket{-\ell}\}$ is qubit space characterized by a topological charge $\ell\in\mathbb{Z}$.

-Here we exploit an even larger encoding state space by combining polarization and OAM, $\mathcal{H}_\infty=\bigoplus\mathcal{H}_\sigma\otimes\mathcal{H}_{\ell}$ where $\mathcal{H}_4=\mathcal{H}_\sigma\otimes\mathcal{H}_{\ell}$, is a qu-quart space spanned by the states $\{\ket{L}\ket{\ell}, \ket{R}\ket{\ell}, \ket{L}\ket{-\ell}, \ket{R}\ket{-\ell}\}$, described by the so-called higher-order Poincar\'e spheres (HOPs) \cite{Milione2011a,holleczek2011classical}.
-These modes feature a coupling between polarization and OAM DoF (see Fig. \ref{fig:SpatialProfiles}(a) for BG and (b) for LG profiles).
-A high-dimensional information basis with a radially concentric ring structure of BG modes can be constructed (Fig. \ref{fig:SpatialProfiles}(a)).
-Amongst these are the non-separable vector BG modes (Fig. \ref{fig:SpatialProfiles}(a), first row), known to posses self-reconstruction after encountering obstructions \cite{milione2015measuring}.
+Here, we exploit an even larger encoding state space by combining polarization and OAM, $\mathcal{H}_\infty=\bigoplus\mathcal{H}_\sigma\otimes\mathcal{H}_{\ell}$ where $\mathcal{H}_4=\mathcal{H}_\sigma\otimes\mathcal{H}_{\ell}$, is a qu-quart space spanned by the states $\{\ket{L}\ket{\ell}, \ket{R}\ket{\ell}, \ket{L}\ket{-\ell}, \ket{R}\ket{-\ell}\}$, described by the so-called higher-order Poincar\'e spheres (HOPSs) \cite{Milione2011a,holleczek2011classical}.
+These modes feature a coupling between the polarization and OAM DoFs, shown in Fig.~\ref{fig:SpatialProfiles}.
+The HOPS concept neglects the radial structure of the modes, considering only the angular momentum content, spin and orbital.
+Yet all modes have radial structure, shown in Fig.~\ref{fig:SpatialProfiles} (a) for BG and (b) for LG profiles.
+We wish to create a basis of orthogonal non-separable vector BG modes together with their MUBs for our single photon states.